Use of the word 'Anzac' or 'ANZAC' : guidelines from the Ministry for Culture and Heritage

 The Ministry has adopted a general policy position that the following uses of the word ‘Anzac’ are generally not in breach of the Act:

 - the use of the word ‘Anzac’ in relation to a biscuit provided that the product conforms to the general recipes and shape traditionally known as an ‘Anzac biscuit’.
 This does not apply to products such as cookies, slices, loaves or muesli bars.
-More information on the history of the Anzac biscuit and recipes can be found here.

 - the use of the words 'Anzac Day' in connection with an event held on 25 April itself or on preceding or consecutive days including 25 April.
 For example, a business may hold an ‘Anzac Day Sale’.
 However it would be an offence to have an ‘Anzac Sale’.